Bookmark this page: www.oecd.org/edu/earlychildhood

 Starting Strong III: A Quality Toolbox for Early Childhood Education and Care (OECD, 2012)

-This new publication focuses on quality issues: it aims to define quality and outlines five policy levers that can enhance it in ECEC.
+This publication focuses on quality issues: it aims to define quality and outlines five policy levers that can enhance it in ECEC.
 In addition, it provides busy policy makers with practical tools such as research briefs, international comparisons, country examples, self-reflection sheets, etc., in order to successfully implement these policy levers.

 Starting Strong III: A Quality Toolbox for ECEC – online version